TheKikGen/USBMidiKliK4x4/README.md

 # USBMidiKliK4x4 - STMDUINO
-A hack of the MIDIPLUS/MIDITECH 4x4 USB to MIDI interface
+A hack of the MIDIPLUS/MIDITECH 4x4 USB to MIDI interface.
+NOTE: You can obviously use this project to buil a midi interface with other STM32F boards.
+Tested and working on a "Blue pill".

-Chack also the wiki here : https://github.com/TheKikGen/USBMidiKliK4x4/wiki
+Check also the wiki here : https://github.com/TheKikGen/USBMidiKliK4x4/wiki

 <img border="0" src="https://medias.audiofanzine.com/images/normal/miditech-midiface-4x4-1642123.jpg"  />